droglenc/fishR/contact.md

 title: Who Is Behind fishR?
 ---

-**fishR** is maintained by [Derek H. Ogle](http://derekogle.com).
-Derek is a Professor of Mathematical Sciences and Natural Resources at [Northland College](http://northland.edu) and is the author of the [*Introduction to Fisheries Analyses with R*](http://derekogle.com/IFAR/) book.
-You can contact Derek using the e-mail link below.
+**fishR** is maintained by [Derek H. Ogle](http://derekogle.com), Professor of Mathematical Sciences and Natural Resources at [Northland College](http://northland.edu) and author of the [*Introduction to Fisheries Analyses with R*](http://derekogle.com/IFAR/).
+Contact Derek using the e-mail link below.